Just Group plc

 Just Group plc, formerly JRP Group plc and, before that, Just Retirement Group plc, is a British company specialising in retirement products and services headquartered in London.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index until it was acquired by Brookfield Wealth Solutions, a spin-off majority-owned by Brookfield Corporation, in March 2026.

 History

 The company, which was established as Just Retirement in 2004, was listed on the Alternative Investment Market until it was bought out by Permira in 2009.
 It launched a fixed-term product that links with enhanced annuity rates in 2011 and then set up a pensions de-risking arm in 2012.
 It went on to join the long term care market and to offer individually underwritten annuities in 2013.
 The company was the subject of an initial public offering in November 2013.

 In April 2016 the company merged with Partnership Assurance and was renamed JRP Group.
 In May 2017 the company changed its name to Just Group plc.

 In July 2025, Brookfield Wealth Solutions, a spin-off majority-owned by Brookfield Corporation, agreed to take over Just Group for £2.4 billion.
+The transaction was approved by the court on 27 March 2026, so allowing the takeover to complete.

 Operations

 The company started as a provider of annuities to retirees with serious health conditions such as heart disease and to heavy smokers.
 The products pay out a higher income than the usual products.
 It now offers a Defined Benefits De-risking Solution, and also owns a corporate advice business, HUB Financial Solutions, which offers an automated retirement advice service.

 In 2021, the company applied its medical underwriting technology to its lifetime mortgage products that allow people aged 55+ to access wealth locked up in their property.

 David Richardson has been Group CEO since September 2019, having previously been Just's deputy CEO and CFO of Partnership.
 Mark Godson is the Group CFO.

-Its board includes John Hastings-Bass as Group Chair, and Michelle Cracknell, former CEO of the Pensions Advisery service, the Government's information and guidance service for members of the public on state, company and personal pensions (now the Money and Pensions Service).
+Its board includes John Hastings-Bass as Group Chair, and Michelle Cracknell, former CEO of the Pensions Advisory Service, the Government's information and guidance service for members of the public on state, company and personal pensions (now the Money and Pensions Service).